adelina-t/kubernetes-windows-dev/README.md

 ./e2e.test -- --provider=local -v --test --test_args="--ginkgo.focus=\\[Conformance\\]\\[NodeConformance\\]"
 ```

+The images used for testing Windows clusters are hosted on dockerhub.com under the e2eteam org.
+If you use Windows 1709 in your clusters, you need to use e2eteam1709 org by simply replacing repos in the repo_list.yaml file from above.

+Docker files for these images, along with the build script is hosted here: https://github.com/e2e-win/k8s_images

+Depending on your cluster network connectivity, you may have trouble pulling the images fast enough and thus tests will timeout.
+A solution for this problem is to pull the microsoft/windowsservercore:1803 ( or 1709 ) image before running tests, as it is the basis
+for all images used by the tests.
+You can also pull all the necessary test images ahead of time on the test nodes by using this script
+in the k8s_images repo: https://github.com/e2e-win/k8s_images/blob/master/PullImages.ps1 ( Note the dependancy on https://github.com/e2e-win/k8s_images/blob/master/Utils.ps1 )

 ##### NOTE:

 E2E tests now require all unschedulable nodes to have a label as well as a taint.
 Be sure to add